BrianPollar/open-stock/packages/stock-counter-server/README.md

 #### Reliability

-The libarary uses standard encryption for data protection:
+The library uses standard encryption for data protection:

 #### Simple and convenient API